 The carrying amounts of cash and cash equivalents, short-term investments, restricted cash and short-term investments, accounts receivable, accounts payable, accrued expenses, and short-term borrowings approximate fair value due to the short maturity of these items.
 The majority of the Company's long-term obligations consist of variable rate debt, and their carrying value approximates fair value as the stated borrowing rates are comparable to rates currently offered to the Company for instruments with similar maturities.
-However, the Company has one fixed-rate, long-term mortgage for which the carrying value differs from the fair value and is not remeasured on a recurring basis (see Note 12).
-The
+The Company at times enters into interest rate swap contracts to manage its exposure to interest rate changes and its overall cost of long-term debt.
+The Company's interest rate swap contracts exchange the variable interest rates for fixed interest rates.